fortran-lang/stdlib/doc/specs/stdlib_specialfunctions_gamma.md

 ### Description

+Due to the different branch cut structures and a different principal branch, natural logarithm of gamma function log_gamma(z) with complex argument is different from the ln(Gamma(z)).
+The two have the same real part but different imaginary part.

-Intrinsic log_gamma function provides values for real type arguments with single and double precisions.
-Here the log_gamma function is extended to both integer and complex numbers.
+Fortran 2018 standard implements intrinsic log_gamma function of absolute value of real type argument in single and double precision.
+Here the log_gamma function is extended to both integer and complex arguments.
+The values of log_gamma function with complex arguments are approximated in single and double precisions by using Stirling's approximation.

 ### Syntax